-The APPI does not provide for individuals' right to receive compensation or the PII data users' obligation to compensate individuals upon a breach of the APPI.
+The APPI does not provide for individuals' statutory right to receive compensation or the PII data users' obligation to compensate individuals upon a breach of the APPI.
 However, pursuant to the civil code of Japan, an individual may bring a tort claim based on the violation of his or her privacy right.
-Breaches of the APPI by a PII data owner will be a key factor as to whether or not a tortious act existed.
-If a tort claim is granted, not only actual damages but also emotional distress may be compensated.
+Breaches of the APPI by a PII data owner will be a factor as to whether or not a tortious act existed.
+If a tort claim is granted, not only actual damages but also emotional distress may be compensated to the extent reasonable.